 Much like cybersecurity, most software engineering career pathways benefit from a master’s degree in addition to a bachelor’s degree.

-The software engineering graduate program at Harvard Extension School, for example, prepares students to apply systematic engineering principles to the design, construction, and maintenance of large software applications in a range of industries.
+In the computer science graduate program at Harvard Extension School, for example, you take courses that apply systematic engineering principles to the design, construction, and maintenance of large software applications in a range of industries.

 Sample courses include: